heseltime/heseltime.github.io/README.md

 ![Screenshot 2022-12-31 at 13 58 53](https://user-images.githubusercontent.com/66922223/210137662-f9c75d3e-fd2a-4457-876b-9741338ac07c.png)

 I.e. waiting to make the changes.
 The module (modeswitcher.js) switches CSS themes on a button click and stores the dark/light preference in browser storage.
+There are now no errors on load.

 ### Metadata Update/Fix